 The Check Engine Light Is On

-How to check ignition coil?
+How to check the ignition coil?

-For more precise diagnostics, consider using:
+For more detailed diagnostics, consider:

 Step-by-Step Guide to Testing Your Ignition Coil